CourtKowaluk/ARENA-Animation/README.md

 Select 'Create' to send the message to the scene.
 You can go to the scene URL to check if the object is there.

 ### Using Mosquitto to Add the Model

+The host for the messages in the examples has `oz.andrew.cmu.edu` as the host.
+However, in UCLA (as of 3/4/20), `-h arena-west1.conix.io -p 3003` should be used.
+There is no need to specify the port for `oz.andrew.cmu.edu`, but make sure to include it for `arena-west1.conix.io`.

 Make sure you have Mosquitto working on your computer.
 This is the general message format you can send to the server:

 ```mosquitto_pub -h oz.andrew.cmu.edu -t realm/s/SceneName/gltf-model_test -m '{"object_id" : "gltf-model_test", "action": "create", "persist":true, "data": {"object_type": "gltf-model", "url": "https://raw.githubusercontent.com/YourUsername/YourRepo/master/animation_test.gltf", "position": {"x": 0, "y": 0, "z": -2}, "rotation": {"x": 0, "y": 0, "z": 0, "w": 1}, "scale": {"x": 1, "y": 1, "z": 1}}}' ```